rodolfodpk/go-crablet/docs/overview.md

 ## Transaction ID Ordering and Locking

 go-crablet uses PostgreSQL's `xid8` transaction IDs for event ordering and concurrency control.
-This is a DCB-specific approach, not classic optimistic locking:

-- **True ordering**: No gaps or out-of-order events
-- **DCB concurrency control**: Uses transaction IDs for conflict detection (primary mechanism, not classic optimistic locking)
-- **Cursor-based**: Combines `(transaction_id, position)` for precise positioning
-- **Advisory locks**: Experimental/optional additional locking via `lock:` prefixed tags in event tags (not enabled by default)
+Concurrency control is based on the Dynamic Consistency Boundary (DCB) approach, not classic optimistic locking.
+In addition, we use a `transaction_id` for each event (inspired by Oskar’s “Ordering in Postgres Outbox” article) to guarantee correct, gapless event ordering.
+The DCB pattern handles conflict detection and consistency, while transaction IDs ensure events are always ordered as they occurred in the database.

 ## DCB Decision Model Pattern